 Soon after Lola’s second birthday, her mother, Mei-Yee, went through another round of frustration with little Mei-Ling: toilet training.
 For no reason that Mei-Yee could determine, Lola simply would not open her bowels when given the opportunity to do so.
 The outcome of this new form of defiance was some prolonged and very painful bouts of constipation that required a number of visits to the emergency room, many doses of laxatives, and the occasional suppository to clear.

-Despite Hilary being three years older than Lola, she was always afraid of her.
+Despite Hilary being three years Lola's senior, she was always afraid of her.
 The two siblings never played together despite sharing a room for the first five years of Lola’s life.
 For her fifth birthday Lola insisted that the Poon family move to a larger apartment—one with three bedrooms.
 She got her way, of course.
 Lola always got her way.
 No one in the small Poon family was willing to disagree with Lola.
 They all knew what the consequences of such action would bring; the wrath of Lola was not something any of them would ever choose voluntarily.